-Government agencies are already taking steps to comply with automatic spending cuts that took effect March 1.
-Some examples:
+Government agencies are already taking steps to comply with automatic spending cuts that took effect last Friday.

 One of the Navy's premiere warships, the aircraft carrier USS Harry S. Truman, sits pier-side in Norfolk, Va., its tour of duty delayed.
 The carrier and its 5,000-person crew were to leave for the Persian Gulf on Feb.
 8, along with the guided-missile cruiser USS Gettysburg.